acm-projects/Musical-Chess/README.md

 # Musical-Chess
 *Chess is beautiful.
 Chess is art.
 This app converts chess games into music.
 Intelligent moves create pleasing chord progressions and melodies, while mistakes and blunders create atonal, unpleasant sound.*

-> Hey coders!
-Nothing in this ReadMe is set in stone.
-You are welcome and encouraged to do your own research and suggest changes to your team.
+> Participants!
+The ReadMe is not set in stone.
+You are welcome and encouraged to do your own research.
 We will be reviewing/adjusting MVP/Stretch goals on Design Day.

 ## Minimum Viable Product (MVP)
 * Send and receive chess data from a game analysis engine